-TORONTO – With an exceptionally long and chilly winter finally beginning to draw to a close, GTA residents are once again teeming with excitement for the warm spring weather and – more to the point – another thrilling season of baseball at Toronto’s iconic Rogers Centre.
+TORONTO – With an exceptionally long and chilly winter finally beginning to draw to a close, GTA residents are once again teeming with excitement for the warm spring weather and – more to the point – another thrilling season of Blue Jays baseball at Toronto’s iconic Rogers Centre.

 Formerly known as the SkyDome, the Rogers Centre has been the home of the Jays since 1989, when the team moved into the brand-new stadium from its original (now long-gone) outdoor venue at Exhibition Stadium.
 One of the stadium’s biggest perks is its enviable location in Toronto’s booming South Core neighbourhood – just steps from Union Station, the Air Canada Centre and the CN Tower.